anonymouscoder25/bloxify/README.md

 Bloxify is a plugin for replicating roblox bones/attachments onto custom roblox rigs(R6 + R15).
 This is useful for creating a tower defense game because if you want to ad a six pack to your zombies and animate it like a normal roblox character, you would have to add all the motor6ds and attachments into each part.
 This plugin handles those scenarios.

+# How to use

+Origin rig is the rig you want to change
+Target rig is the rig you want to inherit bones/attachments from

+Select origin, then target, and press confirm.
+You may need to make manual adjustments to make it work correctly.

 # Issues

 There are many issues you may come across that may require manual editing.